freenandes/prez/list/docs_design.md

 #### Added

-- Guidelines and resources to place icons, buttons, dividers and tabs
+- Guidelines and resources to place icons, buttons, dividers, and tabs
-- Guidelines to flag key bits of content and decision-making points
+- Guidelines to flag critical bits of content and decision-making points

 ![bg](../img/docs_design-cta.png)